-Faculty of Communication as a publisher takes the duty of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Faculty of Communication as a publisher takes the duty of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities

-Coverage is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+CoverAge: Strategic Journal of Communication is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

 Authors should present a reliable and accurate the working paper as well as discussion of its significance.
 The data should be reported accurately in the article.
 A paper has to be equipped with the sufficient detail and relevant references.
 The fraudulent or any inaccuracy statements lead to unethical behavior are unacceptable.

-Coverage may ask the Authors to provide the raw data in connection with a paper for editorial review, for public access or retention purposes.
+CoverAge: Strategic Journal of Communication may ask the Authors to provide the raw data in connection with a paper for editorial review, for public access or retention purposes.

 The authors have to ensure cite and quote appropriately when using the work paper of others.
 Any form of plagiarism from 'passing off' another's paper as the author's own paper, to copying or paraphrasing substantial parts of another's paper (without attribution), to claiming results from research conducted by others are unethical publishing behavior and unacceptable.